j0hnys/vista/README.md

 # vista
-laravel UI generator using iview, vue
+A laravel UI generator using iview, vue

 this package is alpha software at the moment

 # Introduction

-The purpose of this package is to generate a web UI for a laravel application using laravel's models, migrations and validations (FormRequests).
+The purpose of this package is to generate a web UI for a laravel application using laravel's models, migrations and validations (Form Request Validation).

-The package generates a Single Page Application (SPA) and generates CRUD functionallity through custom artisan commands which generate code.
+The package generates a Single Page Application (SPA) and functionallity through custom artisan commands which generate code.
 It uses vue js and iview UI component library as a foundation.

 ## Application architecture

 ### Preface

 The main design principles behind the SPA architecture is to set a thin client structure which communicates with the server through restful API's.
-It wants to promote the notion that the front-end should be only for presentation, leaving the back-end to do the heavy lifting.
-This is the main reason for a more simplified routing and menu architecture.
-The code generation that is provided through this package's artisan commands imposes this simplicity.
+It wants to promote the notion that the front-end should be for presentation only, leaving the back-end to do the heavy lifting.
+This is the main reason for a simple routing and menu architecture.
+The code generators that are provided follow this simplicity.

 ### Folder structure